auth0/docs/articles/architecture-scenarios/_includes/_authentication/_application-integration.md

 Native mobile applications (and desktop applications) should use the system browser for authentication, or they open themselves up to additional security risks.
 See [Native vs. Browser Login on Mobile](/design/browser-based-vs-native-experience-on-mobile) for more information.
 :::

-As discussed, we've found that most of our customers use OpenID Connect ([OIDC](/protocols/oidc)) as the industry-standard protocol when it comes to their customer facing applications.
+As discussed, we've found that most of our customers use <dfn data-key="openid">[OpenID Connect (OIDC)](/protocols/oidc)</dfn> as the industry-standard protocol when it comes to their customer-facing applications.
 Figuring out which [OIDC flow](/api-auth/intro) to use is your first task, and you will want to start by reviewing the our [grant mapping](/applications/reference/grant-types-auth0-mapping) guidance in the first instance.

 If you want to allow anonymous users access to any part of our application then you need to determine if you will be redirecting right away or prompting your users to redirect only when required (or perhaps some combination of both; see [Redirect Users After Login](/users/guides/redirect-users-after-login) for further discussion).
 If users can [deep link](#deep-linking-to-protected-endpoints) to a protected version (or area) of your site then you will need to determine the links to your application that will result in an automatic redirect to Auth0.